Counterculture: Australia

-Australia's countercultural trend followed the one burgeoning in the US, and to a lesser extent than the one in Great Britain.
+Australia's countercultural trend followed the one burgeoning in the US, but to a lesser extent than in Great Britain.
 Political scandals in the country, such as the disappearance of Harold Holt, and the 1975 constitutional crisis, as well as Australia's involvement in Vietnam War, led to a disillusionment or disengagement with political figures and the government.
-Large protests were held in the country's most populated cities such as Sydney and Melbourne, one prominent march was held in Sydney in 1971 on George Street.
+Large protests were held in the country's most populated cities, such as Sydney and Melbourne.
+One prominent march was held in Sydney in 1971 on George Street.
 The photographer Roger Scott, who captured the protest in front of the Queen Victoria Building, remarked: "I knew I could make a point with my camera.
 It was exciting.
-The old conservative world was ending and a new Australia was beginning.
+The old conservative world was ending, and a new Australia was beginning.
 The demonstration was almost silent.
 The atmosphere was electric.
 The protesters were committed to making their presence felt … It was clear they wanted to show the government that they were mighty unhappy".

-Political upheaval made its way into art in the country: film, music and literature were shaped by the ongoing changes both within the country, the Southern Hemisphere and the rest of the world.
+Political upheaval made its way into art in the country: film, music, and literature were shaped by the ongoing changes both within the country, the Southern Hemisphere, and the rest of the world.
 Bands such as The Master's Apprentices, The Pink Finks and Normie Rowe & The Playboys, along with Sydney's The Easybeats, Billy Thorpe & The Aztecs and The Missing Links began to emerge in the 1960s.

-One of Australia's most noted literary voices of the counter-culture movement was Frank Moorhouse, whose collection of short stories, Futility and Other Animals, was first published in Sydney 1969.
+One of Australia's most noted literary voices of the counterculture movement was Frank Moorhouse, whose collection of short stories, Futility and Other Animals, was first published in Sydney in 1969.
 Its "discontinuous narrative" was said to reflect the "ambience of the counter-culture".
 Helen Garner's Monkey Grip (1977), released eight years later, is considered a classic example of the contemporary Australian novel, and captured the thriving countercultural movement in Melbourne's inner-city in the mid 1970s, specifically open relationships and recreational drug use.
 Years later, Garner revealed it was strongly autobiographical and based on her own diaries.
 Additionally, from the 1960s, surf culture took rise in Australia given the abundance of beaches in the country, and this was reflected in art, from bands such as The Atlantics and novels like Puberty Blues as well as the film of the same name.